tatianamac/tm11ty/src/posts/prefers-reduced-motion.md

 ---
 title: "prefers-reduced-motion: Taking a no-motion-first approach to animations"
 description: Animations should be an enhancement, not critical to a user's understanding
-summary: Use the prefers-reduced-motion media query to help guide your animation principles
+summary: Animations should be an enhancement, not critical to a user's understanding.
+Use the prefers-reduced-motion media query to help guide your animation principles
 date: 2021-03-18 12:56:13
 tags:
   - featured